Kaushik-2005/Kaushik-2005/readme.md

 # 💫 About Me:
-- I'm Kaushik a third-year undergrad at Amrita Vishwa Vidyapeetham, Amritapuri.<br>
+- I'm Kaushik, a final year undergrad at Amrita Vishwa Vidyapeetham, Amritapuri.<br>
-- I'm working on DL and LLM's.
+- I'm working on NLP.

 ## 🌐 Socials: